smartdevicelink/sdl_evolution/proposals/NNNN-Add-new-SDL-System-Structure-using-Mediation-Application.md

  - There are no changes from current SDL Core.

 ###### 4. To SDL HMI
- - Addition of the guideline for development of HU.
+ - Additional information in the HMI Integration Guidelines for development of HU.
 (Implementation is handled by each OEM.)

 The changes above will be provided in a separate proposal for each change after this proposal is accepted.